University of the West of England

-The University of the West of England (UWE), also known as UWE Bristol, is a public research university, located in and around Bristol, England, UK.
+The University of the West of England (UWE), also known as UWE Bristol, is a public research university, located in and around Bristol, England.
 With over 38,000 students and 4,500 staff, it is the largest provider of higher education in the South West of England.

-The institution was known as the Bristol Polytechnic in 1969; it received university status in 1992 and became the University of the West of England, Bristol.
-In common with the University of Bristol and University of Bath, it can trace its origins to the Merchant Venturers' Technical College, founded as a school in 1595 by the Society of Merchant Venturers.
+The institution was formed as Bristol Polytechnic in 1970 and received university status in 1992, becaming the University of the West of England, Bristol.
+In common with the University of Bristol and University of Bath, it can trace its origins to the Merchant Venturers' Technical College, founded as Bristol Trade and Mining School in 1856.

 UWE Bristol is made up of several campuses in Greater Bristol.
 Frenchay Campus is the largest campus in terms of student numbers, as most of its courses are based there.
 City campus provides courses in the creative and cultural industries, and is made up of Bower Ashton Studios, Arnolfini, Spike Island, and Watershed.
 The institution is affiliated with the Bristol Old Vic Theatre School and validates its higher education courses.
 Glenside Campus is home to most of the College of Health, Science and Society.

 History

 Early foundations

-The University of the West of England can trace its roots back to the foundation of the Merchant Venturers Navigation School in 1595.
+The Bristol Trade and Mining School was established in 1856.
+Between 1863 and 1865 this took over the teaching of the Merchant Venturers' navigation school, which had been founded in 1738 and had merged in the mid 18th century with the older Merchant Venturers' writing school for the children of poor sailors, first mentioned in 1595.
+The navigation school separated from the trade school in 1865 and closed in 1879.
+The Merchant Ventures subsequently took over the running of the trade school in 1885, renaming it the Merchant Ventures' School.

-In 1894, the school became the Merchant Venturers Technical College.
-The University of Bristol was formed just a few years after this, leaving the college for the foundation of UWE Bristol.
-The college was partly responsible for the creation of the Bristol College of Science and Technology (BCST) in 1960, which later gained a royal charter to form the University of Bath in 1965.
+In 1894, the school adopted the name Merchant Venturers Technical College, reflecting its growth and the advanced work it was carrying out.
+From 1909, the technical college provided the faculty of engineering for the University of Bristol, while also continuing with secondary and technical education.
+In 1949, the faculty of engineering was absorbed by the university and the technical college was transferred to the city of Bristol.
+The college was then split into the Bristol College of Commerce and the Bristol College of Technology.
+In 1960 the college of technology was split again, forming the Bristol College of Science and Technology (which would become the University of Bath) and Bristol Technical College.
+A final split in 1970 formed Brunel Technical College (since merged with South Bristol College to form the City of Bristol College) and Bristol Polytechnic.

-The technical college in turn became Bristol Polytechnic in 1970; the then-main campus was at Ashley Down, now a campus of the City of Bristol College.

-Bower Ashton Studios was formed in 1969 as the West of England College of Art, which was formerly the art school of the Royal West of England Academy in Queens Road, Bristol.
-The St Matthias site (which is no longer owned by the university) was originally built in Victorian times and was a teacher training college.
-These campuses, together with campuses in Redland, Ashley Down, Unity Street and Frenchay became part of Bristol Polytechnic around 1976.
+Polytechnic

+Bristol Polytechnic incorporated the West of England College of Art in 1970.
+The Frenchay campus opened in 1975.
+Redland College and St Matthias then joined the polytechnic in 1976.

+Oversight of the polytechnic passed to Avon County Council in 1974.
+In 1989 it became an independent higher education corporation under the Education Reform Act 1988.